isaacfallon/Keyboard-Warriors/README.md

 ## Description

-This project is a typing test application which analyses a user's typing proficiency and reaction speed.
+Keyboard Warriors is a responsive typing test which analyses a user's typing proficency and reaction speed.

 The application is built using the complete MERN-stack (MongoDB back end, GraphQL API, Express.js & Node.js server, React front end) and utilises the npm package 'an-array-of-english-words'.